JuliaLang/julia/doc/src/manual/packages.md

 However, this change will be system-wide and thus the use of [`Pkg.setprotocol!()`](@ref) is preferable.

+!!! note
+    The package manager functions also accept the `.jl` suffix on package names, though the suffix is stripped internally.
+For example:

+    ```julia
+    Pkg.add("Distributions.jl")
+    Pkg.rm("Distributions.jl")
+    ```

 ## Offline Installation of Packages

 For machines with no Internet connection, packages may be installed by copying the package root